briatte/awesome-network-analysis/README.md

 > Resources that do not fit in other categories.

+1.  [+100 herramientas para el análisis de redes sociales](http://www.k-government.com/2016/06/28/100-herramientas-analisis-redes-sna-ars/) - Long list of diverse applications of network analysis, with shorts descriptions in Spanish.
-1. [Centrality Measures as a Signature of Roles in Rousseau’s _Les Confessions_](http://yro.ch/centrality-measures-signature-roles-rousseaus-les-confessions/) - Analysis of a real-world character network.
+-   [Centrality Measures as a Signature of Roles in Rousseau’s _Les Confessions_](http://yro.ch/centrality-measures-signature-roles-rousseaus-les-confessions/) - Analysis of a real-world character network.
 -   [Cheat Sheet: Social Network Analysis for Humanists](https://cvcedhlab.hypotheses.org/106) - Basic notions to remember when assembling and manipulating network data.
 -   [Computer Technologies for the Historical Research of Intellectual Networks](https://www.youtube.com/playlist?list=PLz79Il7EOvUJxdQ9r2IefFtr--BNkfOa7) - Series of videos by historians, featuring Marten Düring and Scott Weingart.
 -   [Convert Between Graph Formats](http://openconnecto.me/graph-services/convert/) - Online service to convert from/to many different common graph formats.